jsmolka/blog/content/posts/horizons/index.md

 date: 2025-07-20T19:55:00+02:00
 type: post
 ---
-> In a restless search for new opportunities and new ways of living<br>
+> In a restless search for new opportunities and new ways of living\
-> The mystery and the promise of distant horizons<br>
+> The mystery and the promise of distant horizons\
-> Always have called men forward<br>
+> Always have called men forward\
 >
 > <cite>[Where The Skies End intro](https://www.youtube.com/watch?v=1DHY4cgQwE8), quote from [To New Horizons](https://www.youtube.com/watch?v=tAz4R6F0aaY&t=55s)</cite>